ctraub/washu_testproject/README.md

 7. Includes a Text File

-Making a change for Excercise
+Making a change for Exercise
 Includes  DSFile
 Includes CT's Text File